Royal Warrant-holding companies have gifted a new Processional Cross to Her Majesty The Queen to mark the Platinum Jubilee.

-The cross has been made by Royal Warrant-holding company, Thomas Lyte, Goldsmiths and Silversmiths, from one of their designs chosen by Her Majesty.
+The cross was made by Royal Warrant-holding company, Thomas Lyte, Goldsmiths and Silversmiths, from one of their designs chosen by Her Majesty.
 The silver-gilt cross is made of 2.8 kilograms of sterling silver and mounted on a staff of oak from the Sandringham Estate to stand at a height of 2.2 metres.
 The project took 340 craft hours, involving every aspect of silversmithing, many of these skills dating back to antiquity.

 The central octagon features the Christogram IHS, Jesus Hominum Salvator (Saviour of Men), which is encircled by a ring bearing 70 lozenges, acknowledging the 70 years of Her Majesty's reign.
-Inspired by Her Majesty’s Coronation Bouquet, the arms of the cross have been detailed with orchids and lilies-of-the-valley from England, stephanotis from Scotland, orchids from Wales, and carnations from Northern Ireland and the Isle of Man.
+Inspired by Her Majesty’s Coronation Bouquet, the arms of the cross are detailed with orchids and lilies-of-the-valley from England, stephanotis from Scotland, orchids from Wales, and carnations from Northern Ireland and the Isle of Man.

 The cross’s wooden staff was turned by QEST Scholar Joey Richardson, who selected the oak and sketched the national floral emblems – Tudor rose, daffodil, shamrock and thistle – and applied the designs to the staff, with a pyrography wood burning tool and hand painting to bring the flora to life.